Julie Biesmans: Bristol City, 2017–2019

-PSV Eindhoven, 2019–
+PSV Eindhoven, 2019–2023

 On 4 June 2019, it was announced that Biesmans had signed with Eredivisie side PSV Eindhoven.

+OH Leuven, 2023–

+On 30 May 2023, Biesmans announced that she had signed with OH Leuven in the Belgian Women's Super League.

 International career

 Biesmans made her Belgium debut at the U15 level in 2008.
 She subsequently represented Belgium at the U17 and U19 levels from 2009 to 2011 and 2008–2013 respectively.
 Biesmans was part of the sides which made it to the second qualifying rounds of the 2011 UEFA Women's Under-17 Championship and 2013 UEFA Women's U-19 Championship.

 Biesmans made her senior team debut for the Belgium national team in 2011.
 She helped the team qualify for its first major tournament, Euro 2017, by scoring two goals.
 During UEFA Women's Euro 2017 she played in two of the three matches for Belgium.
 She subsequently helped Belgium in their unsuccessful campaign to qualify for the 2019 FIFA Women's World Cup.
 Belgium were eliminated in the play-off stage by Switzerland.

+At the start of 2022, Biesmans helped Belgium win the Pinatar Cup in Spain for the first time, beating Russia on penalties in the final after a 0–0 draw.

+Biesmans featured in Belgium's second appearance at the continental finals, where the Red Flames finished second in UEFA Women's Euro 2022 Group D behind group favourites France, against whom they conceded a narrow defeat (1–2), but ahead of Iceland with a 1–1 draw and Italy, who they edged out 1–0.
+Belgium lost 1–0 to Sweden in the quarter-finals.

+On 31 August 2023, Biesmans announced her retirement from international soccer to spend more time with her family.